Definition of Sinking Fund Formula

 - Sinking Fund = $104,655.05 ~ $104,655

 Therefore, the company will require a sinking fund of $104,655 to retire the entire debt five years from now.

-Let us take an example of a company ABC Ltd which has raised fund in the form of 1,000 zero coupon bonds worth $1,000 each.
-The company wants to set up a sinking fund for repayment of the bonds which will be after 10 years.
-Determine the amount of the periodic contribution if the annualized rate of interest is 5% and the contribution will be done half-yearly.
+Let us take an example of a company ABC Ltd which has raised funds in the form of 1,000 zero-coupon bonds worth $1,000 each.
+The company wants to set up a sinking fund for repayment of the bonds, which will be after 10 years.
+Determine the amount of the periodic contribution if the annualized rate of interest is 5%, and the contribution will be done half-yearly.

-First, do the calculation of Sinking Fund Required for the calculation of Periodic Contribution.
+First, do the calculation of the Sinking Fund Required for the calculation of Periodic Contribution.